-Computational approaches are a promising alternative to discovering potential DDIs on a large scale, and they have gained attention from academy and industry recently [11] [11, [12]12].
-Data mining-based computational approaches have been developed to detect DDIs from various sources [9] [10] , such as scientific literature [13] [14] [13, 14] , electronic medical records [15] [15] , and the Adverse Event Reporting System of FDA (http://www.fda.gov).
-These approaches rely on post-market clinical evidence.
-So, they cannot provide alerts of potential DDIs before clinical medications are administered.
-In contrast, machine learning-based computational approaches (e.g. Naı̈ve Similarity-Based Approach [16] [16] , Network Recommendation-Based [10] [9], Classification-Based [17] [17] ) can provide such alerts by utilizing pre-marketed or post-marketed drug attributes, such as drug features or similarities [18] [18].
-These methods use different drug features to predict DDIs, such as chemical structures [16] [16] , targets [19] [19] , hierarchical classification codes [17] [17] , side effects, and off-label side effects [9] [10, [20] 20].
+Computational approaches are a promising alternative to discovering potential DDIs on a large scale, and they have gained attention from academics and industry recently [11][12].
+Data mining-based computational approaches have been developed to detect DDIs from various sources [9], such as scientific literature [13] [14], electronic medical records [15], and the Adverse Event Reporting System of the Food and Drug Administration (FDA).
+These approaches rely on post-market clinical evidence, thus, they cannot provide alerts of potential DDIs before clinical medications are administered.
+In contrast, machine learning-based computational approaches (e.g., Naı̈ve Similarity-Based Approach [16], Network Recommendation-Based [9], Classification-Based [17]) can provide such alerts by utilizing pre-marketed or post-marketed drug attributes, such as drug features or similarities [18].
+These methods use different drug features to predict DDIs, such as chemical structures [16], targets [19], hierarchical classification codes [17], side effects, and off-label side effects [9] [20].

-A Dependency-based Convolutional Neural Network (DCNN) has proposed for drug-drug interaction extraction by Liu and et al. in 2016 [21] [21].
-DCNN is a text mining approach which predicts DDIs based on unstructured biomedical literature and the existing knowledge bases.
+A Dependency-based Convolutional Neural Network (DCNN) was proposed for drug-drug interaction extraction by Liu et al. in 2016 [21].
+DCNN is a text-mining approach that predicts DDIs based on unstructured biomedical literature and the existing knowledge bases.
 It applies convolution layers on word sequences as well as dependency parsing trees of candidate DDIs for adjacent words.
-DeepDDI has proposed by [22] [22], which is a combination of the structural similarity profile generation pipeline and Deep Neural Network (DNN).
+DeepDDI has been proposed by [22], which is a combination of the structural similarity profile generation pipeline and Deep Neural Network (DNN).
 DeepDDI predicts DDIs from chemical structures and names of drug-drug or drug-food constituent pairs.
-It has various implications for adverse drug events such as prediction of potential causal mechanism and using them for output sentences.
+It has various implications for adverse drug events such as the prediction of potential causal mechanisms and using them for output sentences.

 Although previous methods had great advances, more prediction accuracy is still needed.
 Exploiting more similarities may help to make more advances in this problem.
-Similarity Network Fusion (SNF) [23] [23] is a competent method to integrate various similarities, which is used in numerous biological contexts [24] [24, [25]25, [26] 26].
-The neural network is a strongly developed approach that provides satisfactory solutions, especially for large datasets and nonlinear analyzes [27] [27], which is widely used in critical problems [28] [28, [29] [30] 29, 30].
+Similarity Network Fusion (SNF) [23] is a competent method to integrate various similarities, which is used in numerous biological contexts [24][25] [26].
+The neural network is a strongly developed approach that provides satisfactory solutions, especially for large datasets and nonlinear analyses [27], which is widely used in critical problems [28] [29] [30].

 Most of these existing machine learning approaches are designed to predict the typical two-class problem, which only indicates how likely a pair of drugs is a DDI.
-However, two interacting drugs may change their own pharmacological behaviors or effects (e.g., increasing or decreasing serum concentration) in vivo.
+However, two interacting drugs may change their pharmacological behaviors or effects (e.g., increasing or decreasing serum concentration) in vivo.
 For example, the serum concentration of Flunisolide (DrugBank Id: DB00180) decreases when it is taken with Mitotane (DrugBank Id: DB00648), whereas its serum concentration increases when taken with Roxithromycin (DrugBank Id: DB00778).
 For short, the first case is degressive DDI, and the second case is enhancive DDI, which contains drug changes in terms of pharmacological effects.
-It is more important to know exactly whether the interaction increases or decreases the drug’s pharmaceutical behaviors, especially when making optimal patient care, establishing drug dosage, designing prophylactic drug therapy, or finding the resistance to therapy with a drug [31] [31].
+It is more important to know exactly whether the interaction increases or decreases the drug’s pharmaceutical behaviors, especially when making optimal patient care, establishing drug dosage, designing prophylactic drug therapy, or finding the resistance to therapy with a drug [31].